 Today I would like to raise one issue, because many are hardly on their radar.
 That is the question of whether an injunction should be signed, which is part of a competition law or a copyright warning, even if the claim alleged therein appears to have been made and no other things, such as a possible abuse of rights, speak against a signature.

-Of course, the explanations on this page do not change.
+Of course, the information on this page remains unchanged.

 - Don’t let short deadlines put you under pressure.